 Are child support payments deductible by the payer and may the payer claim the child as a dependent?

 No and maybe.
-Child support payments are neither deductible by the payer nor taxable income to the recipient, and the payer of child support may be able to claim the child as a dependent:
+Child support payments are neither deductible by the payer nor taxable income to the recipient.
+The payer of child support may be able to claim the child as a dependent:

-- The parent with whom the child lived for the greater part of the year is the custodial parent for federal income tax purposes.
-The custodial parent is generally able to claim the child as a dependent under the rules for a qualifying child if the other tests for claiming the child are met.
+- If the child lived with the payer for the greater part of the year, then the payer is the custodial parent for federal income tax purposes.
+The custodial parent is generally the parent entitled to claim the child as a dependent under the rules for a qualifying child if the other tests for claiming the child are met.

-- The noncustodial parent may claim the child as a dependent if the special rule for a child of divorced or separated parents (or parents who live apart) applies, which requires, in part, that the custodial parent sign a Form 8332, Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent or a substantially similar statement.
-The noncustodial parent must attach a copy of the release to his or her return to claim the child as a dependent.
+- If the payer is the noncustodial parent, then the payer may only claim the child as a dependent if the special rule for a child of divorced or separated parents (or parents who live apart) applies.
+That rule requires, in part, that the custodial parent sign and provide the noncustodial parent a Form 8332, Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent or a substantially similar statement.
+The noncustodial parent must, then, attach a copy of that release to his or her return in order to claim the child as a dependent.